 False Integration – A treacherous (and extremely risky) combination, in product or system development, of aggregation and integration

-(the complexity has not been properly reduced (no full systems design), which means that the knowledge to gain still is in the complex domain, so even if the parts fit together, they will not work together as a unified whole)
+(the complexity has not been properly reduced (non or no complete systems design), which means that the knowledge to gain still is in the complex or complicated domain, meaning that even if the parts fit together, they will not work together as a unified and well-functioning whole)

 As you understand, false integration is definitely not the place where we want to be, but unfortunately it is easy to end up there, see also this blog post about artifacts that are negatively influencing our way of working.
 If we start with an agile team in a small company, it has definitely done a proper systems design (only an architecture is not enough) on the whole product, no matter if the team is working with modules or end-to-end functionality to the customers, or a combination.
 If we add some more teams, they will still have control over the whole product.
 But, if a big company starts its agile journey with one team, only working on a part of the total product, there is a very different scenario.
 The reason is that it many times means that the big company goes from the waterfall method with modules, to an incremental approach with features and user stories, end-to-end slices of customer value.
 This new agile team has no control over the whole, and if the agile journey with scaling frameworks continues like it often does by a bottom-up strategy, soon all teams are agile teams, but these agile teams together will neither have control of the whole.
 It will be like every agile team makes their own gig, and then we think we can just sum it up to an entire whole.
 To be clear this has nothing to do with agile itself, it is the scaling that is made wrong, missing the systems design on the whole.
 So, in order to avoid Big Bang integration testing, we have with this false integration ended up with, hmmm, let us just call it Gig Bang integration testing, to make it easy to remember.
 And with this gig strategy, dividing the functionality in small parts that is analysed, designed, tested and deployed by the teams, the risk is extremely high that we also end up lacking a proper system test.
 This in turn means that we not until our code are in production, can finally see if the code is working or not, since we do not have a proper system validation and verification.
 And without a proper systems design, most probably not.